open-telemetry/opentelemetry-specification/specification/resource/semantic_conventions/faas.md

   `/subscriptions/<SUBSCIPTION_GUID>/resourceGroups/<RG>/providers/Microsoft.Web/sites/<FUNCAPP>/functions/<FUNC>`.
   This means that a span attribute MUST be used, as an Azure function app can host multiple functions that would usually share a TracerProvider (see also the paragraph below).

-On some cloud providers, it may not be possible to determine the full ID at startup, so consider setting `faas.id` as a span attribute instead.

 **[3]:** Depending on the cloud provider and platform, use: